publiccodenet/projects/index.md

 To let the community of users of Standard for Public Code share their implementation choices for the criteria to guide other users, we created a resource where tips, examples and tools can be added.

-:sparkles: Contribution requested - [help us](https://github.com/publiccodenet/community-implementation-guide-standard#readme) add examples and further reading :sparkles:
+:hammer_and_wrench: Contribution requested - [help us](https://github.com/publiccodenet/community-implementation-guide-standard#readme) add examples and further reading.

 #### [Introduction course](https://citybycity.academy/course/standards-for-smart-cities)